shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 <div style="text-align: center;"><small>Image taken from [1].</small></div>

-With these features combined, StyleGAN can generate images that are almost impossible to dicriminate for humans.
+With these features combined, StyleGAN can generate images that are almost impossible to discriminate for humans.

 ![](2021-11-07-22-46-38.png)

 <div style="text-align: center;"><small>Image taken from [1].</small></div>

-This quality was so surprising that many people rushed to train StyleGAN with their own datasets to generate cats, *ukiyoe*, and pokémons (see [Awesome Pretrained StyleGAN](https://github.com/justinpinkney/awesome-pretrained-stylegan) for details).
+This quality was so amazing that many people rushed to train StyleGAN with their own datasets to generate cats, *ukiyoe*, Pokémons, and more (see [Awesome Pretrained StyleGAN](https://github.com/justinpinkney/awesome-pretrained-stylegan) for details).

 StyleGAN has another interesting feature called "**style mix**".
-With two latent codes $\mathbb{z}_A$ and $\mathbb{z}_B$ (and corresponding $\mathbb{w}_A$ and $\mathbb{w}_B$), one can switch the inputs from $\mathbb{w}_B$ to $\mathbb{w}_A$ in the middle of the synthesis network and get a mixed image that has the coarse styles from B and the fine styles from A.
+With two latent codes $\mathbb{z}_A$ and $\mathbb{z}_B$ (and corresponding $\mathbb{w}_A$ and $\mathbb{w}_B$), one can switch the inputs from $\mathbb{w}_B$ to $\mathbb{w}_A$ in the middle of the synthesis network and get a mixed image that has B's coarse styles and A's fine styles.

 ![](2021-11-07-22-55-04.png)

 <div style="text-align: center;"><small>Image taken from [1].</small></div>

 ### StyleGAN2
 The human face images generated by StyleGAN look convincing enough, but if you have a careful look, you may notice some unnatural artifacts.
-StyleGAN2 [2] made some architectual optimizations to StyleGAN to generate even more realistic images, though I don't go further in the technical details here.
+In StyleGAN2 [2], some architectural optimizations were made to StyleGAN to facilitate even more realistic generation, though I don't go into the technical details here.

-One of the most important updates of StyleGAN2 is that by regularizing the **perceptual path length**, it became easier to invert; Now it is possible to encode a given image (generated or real) to the intermediate style space $\mathcal{W}$.
+One of the most important updates of StyleGAN2 is that by regularizing the **perceptual path length**, it became easier to invert.
+Now it is possible to encode a given image (either generated or real) into the intermediate style space $\mathcal{W}$.

 ![](2021-11-07-23-29-09.png)

 <div style="text-align: center;"><small>Image taken from [2].</small></div>

-This paved the way for **GAN inversion** -- projecting an image to the GAN's latent space where features are semantically disentangled as is done by VAE.
-As we'll see in the next section, StyleGAN2 is currently the most popular variant in terms of the number of application works.
+This paved the way for **GAN inversion** -- projecting an image to the GAN's latent space where features are semantically disentangled, as is done by VAE.
+As we'll see in the next section, StyleGAN2 is currently the most widely used version in terms of the number of application works.

 ### StyleGAN3 (Alias-Free GAN)
-In June 2021, the Tero Karras team published **Alias-Free GAN** (later called **StyleGAN3**) to address the undesirable aliasing effect that leads to some details glued to the image's absolute coordinates [4].
+In June 2021, the Tero Karras team published **Alias-Free GAN** (later named **StyleGAN3**) to address the undesirable aliasing effect that leads to some details glued to the absolute coordinates of the image [4].

 A video is worth a thousand words.
-[The official video](https://nvlabs-fi-cdn.nvidia.com/_web/stylegan3/videos/video_0_ffhq_cinemagraphs.mp4) clearly demonstrates the “texture sticking” issue and that StyleGAN3 solves it perfectly.
+[The official video](https://nvlabs-fi-cdn.nvidia.com/_web/stylegan3/videos/video_0_ffhq_cinemagraphs.mp4) clearly demonstrates the “texture sticking” issue and how StyleGAN3 solves it perfectly.
 Now it can be trained on unaligned images like FFHQ-U. For StyleGAN3 applications, there are only a few yet.

 ## StyleGAN Inversion
 GAN Inversion is a technique to invert a given image back to the latent space, where semantic editing is easily done.
-For example, when you get a latent code $\mathbb{z}$ of your portrait $\mathbb{x}$, you can generate a youger version by adding the "decrease age" vector $\mathbb{n}$ and feeding it to the generator.
+For example, when you get a latent code $\mathbb{z}$ of your portrait $\mathbb{x}$, you can generate a younger version by adding the "decrease age" vector $\mathbb{n}$ and feeding it to the generator.

 ![](2021-11-08-22-35-27.png)